 The insoles are made of the same New Zealand merino wool as the Wool Runners.
 The fabric of the shoe (which is made from eucalyptus pulp) is soft and comfortable.

 The sole of the Tree Runners is fairly spongy and provides a nice amount of cushion.

 The Tree Runners are very lightweight.
 I don’t have an exact weight but it feels essentially the same as the Wool Runners.

-Allbirds claims that the Tree Runner can be worn without socks.
+Allbirds claim that the Tree Runner can be worn without socks.
 I’ve worn them around on short walks without socks and I can attest that they’re perfectly comfortable.
 That said, I prefer wearing them with socks to better prevent odor and I think overall comfort is better with socks.

 Comfort and Extended Wear